mana/manasource-doc/serverlist.xml.md

         </tr>
         <tr>
             <td>protocol</td>
             <td>The base protocol used to handle connection.
-Should be TCP for tmwAthena, and UDP for ManaServ.</td>
+Should be TCP for tmwAthena, and UDP for the Mana server.</td>
         </tr>
         <tr>
             <th colspan="2">`description` child node</th>